China is a huge country, so when you want to go bike touring in China where do you go?

 The Heihe-Tengchong line (or the Hu Line) is an imaginary line that divides China diagonally into two parts, cutting across the country from Tengchong city in Yunnan to Heihe city in Heilongjiang.
 East of the line is 43 per cent of the country's land and 94 percent of the total population.
 West of the line is 57 percent of the land but only 6 percent of the people.

-What bearing does this information have on cycling holidays in China?
-Well, it shows you where you wouldn’t want to cycle, right?
+What bearing does this information have on bike touring in China?
+Well, it shows you where you wouldn’t want to ride, right?

 I mean you wouldn’t want to be cycling too far to the east/red side of that map.
 That would be factories, busy roads, densely populated areas and quite possibly, pollution.
 The flipside to that of course, is that where there is population, there are lots of roads and also, where there are people, there is culture, visual activity and stories.